-As the only Associate Members of WECAN (Waldorf Early Childhood Association of North America) in the Treasure Valley, we are proud to be part of a committed community of educators worldwide who uniquely support families and children.
+As the only Associate Members of WECAN (Waldorf Early Childhood Association of North America) in the Treasure Valley, Wildflowers is proud to be part of a committed community of educators worldwide who uniquely support families and children.
 (WECAN’s mission is to foster a new cultural impulse for the work with the young child from pre-birth to age seven.)

 We don't rush childhood